developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/dcp/index.md

 **Note: The DCP will not appear if the scanner is disabled in the current Profile**.

 <img style="height:350px" src="../dcp_settings.png"/>
-_Data Capture Plus options for setting scan triggers_.
+_Data Capture Plus options for setting scan triggers_
 <br>

 Data Capture Plus offers these configurable parameters: